jfourmond/DL4JLetterRecognition/README.md

 4. Run
 5. If the program runned successfully : generated file can be found in a directory *"data_processed\_[timestamp]"* as *part-00000* and *part-00001*.
 You just have to concatenate the two files to get a full csv format file.

+## Details on data

+Dataset details can be found in the file [letter-recognition.names.txt](letter-recognition.names.txt), or at the MCI repository URL : [http://archive.ics.uci.edu/ml/machine-learning-databases/letter-recognition/letter-recognition.names](http://archive.ics.uci.edu/ml/machine-learning-databases/letter-recognition/letter-recognition.names)

-## Few results
+## Best result

-- Learning rate : 0.6
+- Learning rate : 1.0
 - Activation function : Sigmoid
 - Iterations : 10000
 - Momentum : *none*